uniwswap/uniwens-docs/contract-api-reference/reverseregistrar.md

 function setName(string memory name) public returns (bytes32)
 ```

-Configures the caller's reverse ENS record to point to the provided `name`.
+Configures the caller's reverse LNS record to point to the provided `name`.

 This convenience function streamlines the process of setting up a reverse record for the common case where a user only wants to configure a reverse name and nothing else.
 It performs the following steps: